DataDog/integrations-core/oom_kill/README.md

 ### Configuration with Docker

-Mount `system-probe.yaml` and `oom_kill.d/conf.yaml` as described above.
-Additionally,
+In addition to mounting `system-probe.yaml` and `oom_kill.d/conf.yaml` as described above, do the following configuration:

-1. Mount these volumes to the agent container.
+1. Mount the following volumes to the Agent container:

     ```
     -v /sys/kernel/debug:/sys/kernel/debug